• IRIS Center

 The student support team reconvened to examine Cole’s progress monitoring and diagnostic assessment data to make a decision regarding instructional adaptations that will likely help Cole make adequate progress.
 Because his progress monitoring scores are approaching the goal line, the team believes that more focused instruction on his specific skill deficit will be more beneficial than increasing the amount of intervention he receives.
 Cole’s support team recommends the following qualitative instructional adaptations:

-• Explicit instruction on borrowing
+• Explicit instruction on regrouping

 • Self-instruction